bovigo/callmap/README.md

 Exception to this: if the return type is `\Traversable` this doesn't apply.

+Please note that `@inheritDoc` is not supported at the moment.

 *Btw: looking forward to return type hints with PHP 7. ;-)*

+In case this leads to a false interpretation and the instance is returned when in fact it should not, you can always overrule that by explicitly stating a return value in the callmap.

 ### Verifying method invocation and passed arguments ###